 $250,000 (estimated)

-The events that conspired during the Empire Zinc mine strike have inspired the story of the film.
-The film was blacklisted in America for 11 years as the writer, director, and producers of the film were accused of having communist links.
+The story draws direct inspiration from real-life events during the Empire Zinc mine strike.
+Notably, the film faced an 11-year blacklist in America, as its writer, director, and producers were accused of communist affiliations.

-To object to this treatment, the miners call for a general strike until their demand for equal pay and equal rights are met.
+In response to this injustice, the miners launch a general strike, demanding equal pay and rights until their concerns are addressed.

 DramaHistory